Frequently Answered Questions

 You can start transferring your account to TILLIT in less than 5 minutes!
 Once we have received your transfer request, we will reach out directly to your existing provider to let them know that you want to transfer your account to TILLIT.

 Cash transfers typically take a few working days to complete and in specie transfer typically takes 4-8 weeks to complete, depending on your current provider and the complexity of your account.
-Our Transfer Concierge team will keep you in the loop every step of the way.
+Please note, pension transfers can take up to 12 weeks to complete but our Transfer Concierge team will keep you in the loop every step of the way.

 Your existing provider may reach out to you to confirm that you want to transfer, so keep an eye out for any communications in the days after you submit your transfer request on TILLIT to avoid any delays.